rOpenSpain/spanish/README.md

 - to_number() needs clean text.
 So it must be previously cleaned & removed extraneous words, symbols or cents.
 - Quantities MUST be written in a correct Spanish (this is not a grammar tool).
 - The upper limit is up to the millions range.

+### TO DO

+- Try to clean text prior to conversion automagically
+- Include decimals (cents) into conversion
+- Add CAdastral Geolocation function